Kane-R/employee-directory/README.md

 # React Employee Directory
-Assignment 19 of my UWA Bootcamp React Employee Directory.

-This assignment focused upon taking data from an API and processing it with filtering and sorting displaying it to the user.
+This App Takes data from an API and processes it with filtering and sorting - in real time for the user.
 Instead of using pop drilling I decided to use reacts content providing state to components without using class components.

 The user is able to: